Charles IV, Duke of Lorraine: Life

 In 1661, the French withdrew from Lorraine, and Charles was able to return to the Duchy for the first time.
 In 1670, the duchy was again occupied by the French under King Louis XIV.
 Charles served in the Imperial armies in both the Thirty Years' War and the Franco-Dutch War (1672–1678), both of which secured French dominance on the Continent.

 In 1675 he defeated François de Créquy at Konzer Brucke, and died the same year in Austrian service.
 The duchy was not restored to his family until more than twenty years later.

 He is sometimes numbered as Charles III of Lorraine.

 Issue

 Charles married first Nicolette of Lorraine, whom he deposed and replaced as monarch of Lorraine in 1625.
 They had no children and Charles abandoned her.

-On 2 April 1637, he married Béatrice de Cusance, Princess de Cantecroix (1614–1663), daughter and heiress of Claude-François de Cusance, Baron de Belvoir, (1590–1633) and of Ernestine de Witthem, Countess van Walhain, who had become the widow of Eugene Perrenot de Granvelle dit d'Oiselet, Prince de Cantecroix, earlier that year; and had three children;
+On 2 April 1637, he married Béatrice de Cusance, Princess de Cantecroix (1614–1663), daughter and heiress of Claude-François de Cusance, Baron de Belvoir, (1590–1633) and of Ernestine de Witthem, Countess van Walhain (before 1588–1649), who had become the widow of Eugene Perrenot de Granvelle dit d'Oiselet, Prince de Cantecroix (1615-1637), earlier that year; and had three children;